Lykoskal/e621-downloader/README.md

 ### Linux/Unix (and WSL ofc) Examples:

+Downloading your favorites with default path (creates new folder in current directory):

+`python3 e621-downloader.py -u your_username_here`

 Downloading your favorited posts to a folder called 'degen_hour' on your desktop, also with no overwriting:

 `python3 e621-downloader.py -u your_username_here -p ~/Desktop/degen_hour --overwrite`